 - Washington D.C.

-States Where Employers Choose Doctors to Treat Injured Workers
+Employers Decide Which Doctors Can Treat Injured Workers In These States

-These states don’t let injured workers select their own physician after a workplace accident:
+These states don’t let injured workers choose which doctor to see after a job accident:

 - New Jersey